noamtashma/rfcs/text/0000-better-function-taits.md

 }
 ```

-in order to implement this anonymous function, the compiler will generate a new struct type for the closure, in a way roughly equivalent to this:
+In order to implement this anonymous function, the compiler will generate a new struct for the closure, in a way roughly equivalent to this:

 ```
 struct AnonClosure<'a> {